Harden scores 42 points, Rockets hold off Celtics 115-104

 Eric Gordon added 32 points and had eight 3-pointers.

-“We’re finally healthy, so yeah.
-It feels good,” Harden said.
-“We winning, guys know their roles, we’re executing defensively, we’re helping each other out, we’re talking.
-That’s all it’s about.”

-Boston has lost five of six since returning from the All-Star break.
+Boston has lost five of last six.
 Kyrie Irving led the Celtics with 24 points, nine rebounds and six assists.
 Al Horford finished with 19 points.

-But the Celtics were inefficient when they had the ball, shooting 48 percent (37 of 77) for the game and 29 percent (8 of 28) from beyond the arc.
+But Boston was inefficient when it had the ball, shooting 48 percent (37 of 77) for the game and 29 percent (8 of 28) from beyond the arc.

 The Celtics started the fourth quarter with a 17-6 run to cut what had been a 28-point deficit to 106-96 with 6:08 to play.